Opening Range Breakout (ORB) Strategy - Rules, Settings & Trade Examples

 How do you select your market?

-One nice way to take this play is to screen by daily chart pattern, use technical analysis and only take the ORB on a daily chart that aligns with the theme:
+One nice way to take this play is to screen by daily chart pattern, use technical analysis and only take the ORB on a daily chart that aligns with the direction of the ORB trigger:

 Do you have a directional bias?